-(4) Non-Equity Incentive Plan Compensation: These amounts were approved for payment pursuant to the terms of our executive bonus plans for 2020, 2019 and 2018.
-For a summary of how bonuses were calculated under the 2020 Executive Bonus Plan, see "Annual Performance-Based Cash Awards."
-Mr. Cordiner's 2020 Non-Equity Compensation plan is comprised of two components, with a target payout level of 60% of his base salary based on achievement of the metrics under the 2020 Executive Bonus Plan, and a target payout level of 40% of his base salary based on his sales performance.
+(4) Non-Equity Incentive Plan Compensation: These amounts were approved for payment pursuant to the terms of our executive bonus plans for 2021, 2020 and 2019.
+For a summary of how bonuses were calculated under the 2021 Executive Bonus Plan and 2021 Business Area Bonus Plan and see "Annual Performance-Based Cash Awards."
+Mr. Cordiner's 2021 performance-based cash compensation plan was comprised of two components, with a target payout level of 60% of his base salary based on achievement of the metrics under the 2021 Executive Bonus Plan, and a target payout level of 40% of his base salary based on his sales performance during 2021.
+Mr. Netzer's 2021 performance-based cash compensation plan was comprised of two components, with an effective target payout level of 25% of his base salary determined by achievement of the metrics under the 2021 Executive Bonus Plan, and an effective target payout level of 25% of his base salary based on the 2021 Business Area Bonus Plan.